-For example, the Chase Sapphire Preferred® Card’s sign-up bonus for new cardmembers is 60,000 Ultimate Rewards points.
-That’s worth up to $750 in eligible travel purchases made through Chase’s travel portal, and possibly more when transferred to partner travel loyalty programs.
+For example, the Chase Sapphire Preferred® Card‘s sign-up bonus for new cardmembers is 80,000 Ultimate Rewards points.
+That’s worth up to $1,000 when redeemed for travel purchases made through Chase’s travel portal or statement credits against eligible prior purchases, and possibly more when transferred to partner travel loyalty programs.
 To earn that bonus, you must make $4,000 in eligible purchases within the first three months your account is open.

 If your rent is $1,000 per month, three months’ rent gets you three-quarters of the way to the bonus requirement before you spend another dime.
 (You’ll need to initiate your third rent payment early to be sure it clears by the end of the bonus window.)